ganggbp/smart-brain-api/README.md

 # smart-brain-api

-Final project for ZTM course
+this is a backend section for smart-brain project.